wesbarnett/thermint/README.md

 in order to use Gaussian-Legendre quadrature for the integration you must have run your simulations at the appropriate lambdas.
 Both the trapezoid rule and Simpson's method do not require specific lambdas.
 Equal spacing of simulations for trapezoid rule and Simpson's method is not required.
+The method is changed with the -m flag.

 When running the integration calculation you must specify the energy files. **In order use this utility you must have set separate-dhdl-file as 'no' in your mdp